top of page

 Asheville Contemporary and Abstract Artist

-Alison Press is an Asheville artist whose work captures the spirit of the Blue Ridge mountain region through bold abstraction and vibrant color.
+Alison Press is a visual artist whose work captures the spirit of the Blue Ridge mountain region through bold abstraction and vibrant color.
 After painting for more than 20 years while working a corporate career, she retired in 2022 to pursue art full-time.
-Today, Alison is a painter, collagist, and printmaker creating from her studio at Resurrection Studios Collective in Downtown Asheville — a new artist hub established after Hurricane Helene displaced much of the River Arts District.
+Today, Alison is a painter, collagist, and printmaker creating and showing her original contemporary art from her studio at the Asheville Cotton Mill — a historic building recently reopened after the flood damage of Hurricane Helene in 2024.

 Artist Statement